ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * `task_id`, the PPM task ID.
 * `batch_interval`, the request's batch interval.

-The remainder of the message is dedicated to the protocol-specific request parameters.
+* `aggregation_param`, the aggregation parameter with which the VDAF [VDAF] will be evaluated.

-Depending on the PPM scheme and how the leader is configured, the collect request may cause the leader to send a series of aggregate requests to the helpers in order to compute their share of the output.
-Alternately, the leader may already have made these requests and can respond immediately.
+Depending on the VDAF and how the leader is configured, the collect request may cause the leader to send a series of requests to the helpers in order to compute their share of the output.
+Alternately, if `output_param` is empty or a well-known value that is fixed in advance, the leader may already have made these requests and can respond immediately.
 In either case it responds to the collector's request as follows.

 It begins by checking that the request meets the requirements of the batch parameters using the procedure in {{batch-parameter-validation}}.
-If so, it obtains the helper's encrypted output share for the batch interval by sending an output share request to the helper as described in {{output-share-request}}.
+If so, it obtains the helper's encrypted output share for the batch interval by sending an output share request to each helper as described in {{output-share-request}}.
 (This request may too have been made in advance.)

 Next, the leader computes its own output share by aggregating all of the valid